 Remember that the full-frame format imaging sensor size is a big deal.

 With equivalent technology, the larger the sensor, the more light captured and the lower the noise levels in the comparable final image.
-The larger image circle requires a longer focal length for the same composition, and the longer focal length creates a differentiatingly stronger background blur that isolates subjects, making them stand out from a non-distracting background.
+A larger image circle requires a longer focal length for the same composition, and the longer focal length creates a differentiatingly stronger background blur that isolates subjects, making them stand out from a non-distracting background.

 This camera's resolution is another big deal.
 Check out the Resolution test results from the Canon RF 85mm F1.2 L USM Lens and compare them to numerous other cameras using the site's image quality tool.
 For example, the R5 II results appear identical to the R5 results — excellent and as expected.